thatboiizC169416/ergol/README.md

 [3]: https://github.com/fabi1cazenave/kalamine#installing-distributable-layouts

-Make your own
+Make Your Own !
 --------------------------------------------------------------------------------

-If you wish to modify the layout, the `layouts/*.yaml` / `layouts/*.toml` are human-readable ASCII arts of the final layout.
+If you wish to modify the layout, the `layouts/*.{toml,yaml}` are human-readable ASCII arts of the final layout.
 You can easily edit them, then run `make` (or `make watch`) at the root of the repo to generate the `.json` files used to benchmark layouts on the [stats page][1].

 This repo contains all of the code for the [Ergo‑L website](https://ergol.org), so you can run the page locally to try your prototypes !